octadocs/vocabulari.es/docs/rdfs/class/index.md

         - talking
 ---

+In mathematical terms, `rdfs:class` is a Set of things.
+It can be empty.

 Classes are categories of things.
 One thing can belong to multiple classes if it wishes so.

 {% set get_label_for_class = '